digitalpardoe/set_icon/README.markdown

-All of this led me to create **Set Icon**, the initial release was pretty useless as it could only set ICNS files as icons and constantly requested the users password, the situation fortunately improved up to the most recent release in which any image can be applied as a drive icon, it is scaled correctly and the user's password is only requested once - and the custom icon can be removed too.
+All of this led me to create **Set Icon**, the initial release was pretty useless as it could only set ICNS files as icons and constantly requested the users password, the situation fortunately improved up to the most recent release in which any image can be applied as a drive icon, it is scaled correctly and the user's password is only requested once - the custom icon can be removed too.

 Disclaimer
 ----------